TalaoDAO/wallet-interaction/AltMe documentation.md

 #### Wallet rendering

 Wallet rendering is defined by this standard https://identity.foundation/wallet-rendering/

 In the wallet card details screen the Title of the card and Subtitle of the card are attributes "title" an "subtitle" from the output_descriptors.display.
 The accordion "Description" is the description attribute of the same output_descriptors.diplay.

-The "Informations" accordion of ALtme is made up of all properties of the output_descriptors.properties.
+The "Informations" accordion of Altme is made up of all properties of the output_descriptors.properties.

-Altme supports type "string" without format (it means "text") or with format "email", "uri" and type "number", "integer" and "boo".
+Altme supports type "string" without format (it means "text") or with format "email", "uri", "date", hour" and type "number", "integer" and "bool".
 See an example here :

 ```javascript